jvfan/online-cv/README.md

 Change all the details from one place: ``_data/data.yml``

-Watch my [video](https://www.youtube.com/embed/T2nx6tj-ZH4) on installation.
+Watch the [video](https://www.youtube.com/embed/T2nx6tj-ZH4) on installation.

 ## Skins